13o-bbr-bbq/machine_learning_security/Generator/README.md

 ## Description

 PyGenerator uses Genetic Algorithm.
-You must prepair Chrome of web driver for execution.
+You must prepare Web driver of Chrome for execution.

 #### Examples
 ```